AnujPancholi/fullstackopen2020-part3/README.md

 Added a simple POST endpoint to add a new persons entry.
 I've also included a check for a missing `name` or `phoneNumber` parameter, which is actually part of the next exercise, but I chose to do it from the get go.
 If any of these mandatory parameters is missing, http status code 404 is returned.

+## Exercise 3.6

+Added the required param checks - http status code 404 returned in both cases along with an object with a single property "message" describing the error.